River Don Navigation: Early history

-Both Acts were unusual in that they gave the bodies powers to borrow money, but did not create the companies to do the work.
+Both acts were unusual in that they gave the bodies powers to borrow money, but did not create the companies to do the work.
 Nor were the financial arrangements clearly laid down, and both groups resorted to issuing shares to fund the improvements, although they were not actually empowered to do so.
-In October 1730, the two groups decided to amalgamate, but a 1731 Act to formalise the agreement and legalise the issuing of shares was defeated because it also included powers to make further changes to the river, including the section below Barnby Dun.
-Finally an Act of 1733 created the Company of the Proprietors of the Navigation of the River Don, with powers to create a new cut from Bromley Sands above Rotherham to Ickles Dam.
+In October 1730, the two groups decided to amalgamate, but a 1731 bill to formalise the agreement and legalise the issuing of shares was defeated because it also included powers to make further changes to the river, including the section below Barnby Dun.
+Finally an act of Parliament of 1733, the River Dun Navigation Act 1732 (6 Geo.
+2. c.
+9), created the Company of the Proprietors of the Navigation of the River Don, with powers to create a new cut from Bromley Sands above Rotherham to Ickles Dam.
 The problems presented by the river below Wilsick House, including shallows and fords at Bramwith and Stainforth, and bridges on the Dutch River that were difficult to navigate, resulted in the proprietors trying again to obtain powers to improve the lower river in 1737, but again the petition was defeated in a parliamentary committee.
 Work continued, and it appears that Aldwarke was the head of navigation for some years, but Rotherham was reached in 1740.

-A further Bill in 1740 sought powers to improve the river from Barnby Dun to Fishlake Ferry.
-Despite serious opposition, which included the merchants and traders of Doncaster as well as Doncaster Corporation, the Bill was passed, giving the company new powers to make the river deeper and create a cut to avoid the shallows at Stainforth and Bramwith.
+A further bill in 1740 sought powers to improve the river from Barnby Dun to Fishlake Ferry.
+Despite serious opposition, which included the merchants and traders of Doncaster as well as Doncaster Corporation, the bill was passed as the River Dun Navigation Act 1739 (13 Geo.
+2. c.
+11), giving the company new powers to make the river deeper and create a cut to avoid the shallows at Stainforth and Bramwith.
 Work on this northern section started almost immediately.
 The southern section to Tinsley was navigable by 1751, although the wharf and warehouse had not been completed by that date, and the towpath from Rotherham was not completed until 1822.

-In 1737, the navigation was leased to three of the company shareholders for 14 years, and a new 7-year lease was made in 1751.
+In 1737, the navigation was leased to three of the company shareholders for 14 years, and a new seven-year lease was made in 1751.
 After 1758, the company managed the navigation itself.
-Tolls for the next 10 years raised an average of £7006 per annum, indicating healthy traffic levels.
+Tolls for the next 10 years raised an average of £7,006 per annum, indicating healthy traffic levels.